chasenunez/DEVO_validator/README.md

 * Set up Frictionless in the EnviDat environment.
 * Train researchers on how to use the Open Data Editor for self-checks.
-* Automate backend validation using Frictionless Python scripts to ensure the integrity of all uploaded data.

 **Online Resources**: